-Ease of starting a business (0 to 100 best) Indicator The "Starting a Business" indicator records all procedures, time, cost and paid-in minimum capital that are officially required for an entrepreneur to start up and formally operate an industrial or commercial business.
-These include obtaining all necessary licenses and permits and completing any required notifications, verifications or inscriptions for the company and employees with relevant authorities.
-Calculated as Average for the years 2015 to 2017 Data source World Bank - Doing Business Basic-school entre Basic-school entrepreneurial education and training (1 to 5 best) Indicator The indicator measures the extent to which training in creating or managing SMEs is incorporated within the education and training system at primary and secondary school levels.
-Calculated as Average for the years 2015 to 2017 Data source Global Entrepreneurship Monitor Government procurement of advanced technology products (1 to 7 best)
+Ease of starting a business (0 to 100 best) Indicator The "Starting a Business" indicator records all procedures, time, cost and paid-in n capital that are officially required for an entrepreneur to start up and formally op industrial or commercial business.
+These include obtaining all necessary licenses and and completing any required notifications, verifications or inscriptions for the comp employees with relevant authorities.
+Calculated as Average for the years 2016 to 2018 Data source World Bank - Doing Business Basic-school entre preneurial education and training (1 to 5 best) Indicator The indicator measures the extent to which training in creating or managing SMEs is incorporated within the education and training system at primary and secondary school levels.
+Calculated as Average for the years 2016 to 2018 Data source Global Entrepreneurship Monitor

-Indicator The indicator measures the extent to which government procurement decisions in a country foster technological innovation by providing the average response to the following question: "Government purchase decisions for the procurement of advanced technology products are (1 = based solely on price, 7 = based on technical performance and innovativeness)" Calculated as Average for the years 2014 to 2016 Data source World Economic Forum Rule of law (-2.5 t Rule of law (-2.5 to 2.5 best) Indicator Rule of law captures perceptions of the extent to which agents have confidence in and abide by the rules of society, and in particular the quality of contract enforcement, property rights, the police, and the courts, as well as the likelihood of crime and violence.
-Calculated as Average for the years 2014 to 2016 Data source World Bank: Worldwide Governance Indicators
+Government procurement of advanced technology products (1 to 7 best) Indicator The indicator measures the extent to which government procurement decisions in a country foster technological innovation by providing the average response to the following question: "Government purchase decisions for the procurement of advanced technology products are (1 = based solely on price, 7 = based on technical performance and innovativeness)" Calculated as Average for the years 2015 to 2017 Data source World Economic Forum Rule of law (-2.5 t o 2.5 best) Indicator Rule of law captures perceptions of the extent to which agents have confidence in and abide by the rules of society, and in particular the quality of contract enforcement, property rights, the police, and the courts, as well as the likelihood of crime and violence.
+Calculated as Average for the years 2015 to 2017 Data source World Bank: Worldwide Governance Indicators